Gilan province: Early modern and modern history

 Gilan recognized twice, for brief periods, the suzerainty of the Ottoman Empire without rendering tribute to the Sublime Porte, in 1534 and 1591.

 The Safavid emperor, Shah Abbas I ended the rule of Khan Ahmad Khan (the last semi-independent ruler of Gilan) and annexed the province directly to his empire.
 From this point onward, rulers of Gilan were appointed by the Persian Shah.
 In the Safavid era, Gilan was settled by large numbers of Georgians, Circassians, Armenians, and other peoples of the Caucasus whose descendants still live or linger across Gilan.
 Most of these Georgians and Circassians are assimilated into the mainstream Gilaks.
 The history of Georgian settlement is described by Iskandar Beg Munshi, the author of the 17th century Tarikh-e Alam-Ara-ye Abbasi, and the Circassian settlements by Pietro Della Valle, among other authors.

 The Safavid empire became weak towards the end of the 17th century CE.
 By the early 18th century, the once-mighty empire was in the grips of civil war and uprisings.
 The ambitious Peter I of Russia (Peter the Great) sent a force that captured Gilan and many of the Iranian territories in the North Caucasus, Transcaucasia, as well as other territories in northern mainland Iran, through the Russo-Persian War (1722–1723) and the resulting Treaty of Saint Petersburg (1723).
 Gilan and its capital of Rasht, which was conquered between late 1722 and late March 1723, stayed in Russian possession for about ten years.

+Map of the Province of Gilan in Qajar Iran.

 Qajars established a central government in Persia (Iran) in the late 18th century CE.
 They lost a series of wars to Russia (Russo-Persian Wars 1804–1813 and 1826–28), resulting in an enormous gain of influence by the Russian Empire in the Caspian region, which would last up to 1946.
 The Gilanian cities of Rasht and Anzali were all but occupied and settled by Russians and Russian forces.
 Most major cities in the region had Russian schools and significant traces of Russian culture can be found today in Rasht.
 Russian class was mandatory in schools and the significant increase of Russian influence in the region lasted until 1946 and had a major impact on Iranian history, as it directly led to the Persian Constitutional Revolution.

 Gilan was a major producer of silk beginning in the 15th century CE.
 As a result, it was one of the wealthiest provinces in Iran.
 Safavid annexation in the 16th century was at least partially motivated by this revenue stream.
 The silk trade, though not the production, was a monopoly of the Crown and the single most important source of trade revenue for the imperial treasury.
 As early as the 16th century and until the mid 19th century, Gilan was the major exporter of silk in Asia.
 The Shah farmed out this trade to Greek and Armenian merchants and, in return, received a handsome portion of the proceeds.